Ex-Chad leader Habre arrested ahead of trial in Senegal

 "He was arrested this morning and placed in police custody after a request by the prosecutor," said Marcel Mendy, the court's spokesman.

 Mendy did not give any further details on the arrest.
-Habre is not actually expected to appear at the court before early 2015 as investigations by the court's prosecutors are ongoing.
+Habre is not actually expected to appear before the court before early 2015 as investigations by the court's prosecutors are ongoing.

 Local media published photos of Habre, in traditional white flowing robes, being led away by security forces from his mansion in the capital, Dakar.